noedelorme/idp-petri-nets/README.md

-# Interdisciplinary Project about Petri nets
+# Interdisciplinary project about Petri nets
 Efficient generation and check of separators for continuous Petri nets.

 ## References